 …

-r) In the maritime mobile service, this frequency is reserved for experimental use for future applications or systems (e.g. new AIS applications, man over board systems, etc.).
-If authorized by administrationsfor experimental use, the operation shall not cause harmful interference to, or claim protection from, stations operating in the fixed and mobile services.
-(WRC-12)
+r) In the maritime mobile service, the frequency 160.9 MHz (channel 2006) is reserved for use by Group B autonomous maritime radio devices not intended for maritime safety which use AIS technologies and are in accordance with the most recent version of Recommendation ITU-R M.[AMRD].
+This frequency may also be used for future AIS technologies or systems operating on an experimental basis.
+If administrations authorize the use of Group B autonomous maritime radio devices or the experimental use of applications using AIS technologies, such operation shall not cause harmful interference to, or claim protection from, stations operating in the fixed and mobile services.
+(WRC-19)

 Reasons: Revision marks in the table: Channels 2078, 2019 and 2079 are not suitable for port operations or the ship movement service in single-frequency mode.
 It is therefore proposed that these channels be used for Group B AMRD.
 The following are additional reasons relating to notes f, mm and r. note f: Group A AMRD are intended to enhance maritime safety.
 It is therefore necessary that Group A AMRD operate on common frequencies for digital selective calling and AIS to enable ships to detect them. note mm: for Group B AMRD using technologies other than AIS, the use of three channels, each with a 25 kHz bandwidth, is proposed.
 Channels 2078 (161.525 MHz), 2019 (161.550 MHz) and 2079 (161.575 MHz) are not suitable for ship station simplex operation owing to interference with the operation of AIS.
 With e.i.r.p. limited to 100 mW, a maximum antenna height of 1 m and a duty cycle of 10%, the risk of interference to coast stations using duplex channels 78, 19 and 79, with transmission frequencies 161.525 MHz (channel 78), 161.550 MHz (channel 19) and 161.575 MHz (channel 79), will be very small. note r: for Group B AMRD in which AIS technologies will be used, the use of one channel with a 25 kHz bandwidth is proposed.
 Channel 2006 (160.900 MHz) has already been identified for the use of future applications or systems.

 SUP RCC/12A9A1/2#50289